 He is the designer of my web site and is a past president

 Jack Sadler: Jack was the lead singer and banjo player with the Overlook Mountain Boys (a band I played with) and also a founding member of the California Bluegrass Association.
-He took fiddle lessons from me in the early 1990's and is currently the leader and fiddler for the cowboy band, Lone Prairie.
+He took fiddle lessons from me in the early 1990's and later was the leader and fiddler/vocalist for the cowboy band, Lone Prairie.

 Mark Wardenburg: After having given up his violin training from his school years, Mark decided to pick it back up and dedicate himself to bluegrass fiddle.
 Primarily taking my group classes, with a few private lessons, Mark has become a mainstay of the South Bay jam scene.
 He is now the bluegrass fiddler with The Mighty Crows and has won the NCBS "Fiddler of the Year" award.

 Molly Tuttle: Molly started guitar at age eight, playing bluegrass banjo at age ten, singing at age eleven, playing clawhammer banjo at age thirteen and has now become proficient at all of these endeavors.
-She has twice been invited to play with an all-star kids lineup at IBMA in Nashville , and has taught at CCMC and Grass Valley.
-Molly is currently a student at the Berklee College of Music in Boston.
+She now tours worldwide, has been on the cover of Acoustic Guitar magazine as well as Flatpicking Guitar magazine and resides in Nashville, when not ont he road.
 She is a highly regarded songwriter and won the 2012 Merlefest songwriting contest in the general category.